Reviewed by Jason B. Anari, MD, Theresa C. McIntosh, MSN, CRNP, Emily Stegonshek, BSN, MSN, CRNP

 Growing rods

-In growing rod surgery, the curve in your child's back is spanned by one or two rods under the skin to avoid damaging the growth tissue of the spine.
+For children who have many years of growth remaining, a growth-friendly option is preferred.
+In growing rod surgery, the curve in your child's back is spanned by one or two rods next to the spine.
 The rods are attached to your child’s spine and vertebrae above and below the curve.
 The growing rods help guide spinal growth and drive the spine straight.

 Our surgeons have pioneered the use of magnetically adjustable growing rods.
-These rods can be adjusted in the doctor’s office without the need for a surgery or general anesthesia.
-This technology has greatly reduced the number of surgeries growing rod patients require
+These rods can be adjusted in the doctor’s office without the need for surgery or general anesthesia.
+This technology has greatly reduced the number of surgeries that growing rod patients require

 Vertebral body tethering